 Dr. Jeffrey Kamlet

-Due to the awful reality of the dangers within the Ibogaine community, I wanted to provide contact information for Dr. Jeffrey Kamlet.
+Due to the awful reality of the dangers within the Ibogaine community, we wanted to provide contact information for Dr. Jeffrey Kamlet.
 He was named the "World Safety Expert on Ibogaine" and has been an advocate in the Ibogaine community for many years, sharing his research and expertise with clinicians worldwide in the hopes of improving the safety and efficacy of the community at large.

 Dr. Kamlet is available to do consultations for people who are interested in learning more about Ibogaine, safe clinics, medical requirements, and more.